masonamccallum/secondBrain/README.md

 These aught to include collapsable solutions but are not required.
 #### conseptual note
 This note serves as the connective structure of the project.
 Suppose you create a conseptual note on Grahm Schmit.
 This could reference definitions, textbooks, or lectures from a number of courses.
 First create the definition/theorem files and them embed them in a conseptual note with supporting notes.

+# Q&A
+##### What if I have a different definition/theorem with the same name but different context/assumtions?
+Suppose you are defining Grahm shmidt process.
+But there already exists a Grahm Schmidt for function spaces.
+This will require an edit of the previous note.
+Adding the definition of Grahm schmidt on finite dimensional vector spaces will be an extention of the original note.
+This is similar to the structure of a wikipidia page.
+Subsections cover relevant differences.